Table of Contents

-All the services offered by DNA Land are free.
+All the services offered by the company are free.
 Users can access their reports within a few hours to days, after uploading their genomic data.
 Additional reports can be obtained by filling out short surveys which help researchers in their studies.

 Review of DNA Land Privacy

 Terms of consent assure it’s users of complete privacy with respect to personal information, individual survey results, or any uploaded user data.
 Users can link their social media profiles with the website, but the data is not shared by the company.